 Therefore, the right time to hire a VA is before becoming completely overwhelmed but after documenting tasks and identifying those to be delegated.

-Why Hire a Virtual Assistant
+Why Hire a Virtual Assistant?

 In addition to saving time and frustration, hiring a virtual assistant is both cost-effective and efficient.
-A virtual assistant's pay rate will cost far less than that of a part- or full-time employee.
-Plus, VAs operate with their own tools and out of their own space or through the agency they work for.
+A virtual assistant's pay rate will cost far less than that of a part- or full-time assistant.
+Plus, VAs operate with their own tools and out of their own space or through the virtual assistant agency they work for.
 Business owners don't have to provide them.
 Additional cost savings result because benefits need not be offered.